thetu2/VectorMult/README.md

 ## Operating Instuctions
 The point of this code is to test various datatypes including a half precision complex type.
 To select the datatype to test, set the `TYPE` macro on line 26.

+Set the 'COMPCAP' macro to the the gpu's compute capability.

+In Cmakelist.txt, set the line 'string(APPEND CMAKE_CUDA_FLAGS " -gencode arch=compute_XX,code=sm_XX")' to the compute capability of the gpu (e.g. -gencode arch=compute_61,code=sm_61 for gtx 1080)

 ## Results
 The code was run using an NVIDIA GTX 1080 ti GPU.
 The number of trials was 10000 and the number of elements to multiply per trial was 50000.